 Retarget and Upsell Until Christmas

-There are going to be a ton of people that engage with your ads, email, and website offer but don’t buy for one reason or another.
+There will be many people who engage with your ads, email, and website offer but don’t buy for one reason or another.
 Having an effective retargeting strategy in place is key to get these sales:

 - You should be running retargeting ads on all the major advertising networks in the weeks after Black Friday and Cyber Monday.

-- In the two weeks after the holiday weekend, send appx 6 more promotional emails and 2 content emails that excite people to engage with your brand and drive them to the offer.
+- In the two weeks after the holiday weekend, send appx six more promotional emails and two content emails that excite people to engage with your brand and drive them to the offer.

 - In the final 1 to 2 weeks of the holidays before Christmas, do more promotional emails with a different angle and bring the campaign to a close.
 You can use shipping times to drive scarcity in the final days of your promotion along with customer testimonial videos to create FOMO for people that haven’t bought yet.